crafty-monster/rocky/README.md

 ## Why?

 I promised my kids they could have their own minecraft server.

-And that they could create new worlds to play with their cousins in US whenever they wished.
+And that they could create new worlds to play with their cousins whenever they wished.

 ##  What did you use?